chnsz/hcbp-demo/docs/en-us/best-practices/cce/kubernetes_pvc_with_new_obs.md

-# Deploy Kubernetes PVC using Existing OBS
+# Deploy Kubernetes PVC using New OBS

 ## Application Scenario

 Cloud Container Engine (CCE) is a high-reliability, high-performance enterprise-grade container management service that supports Kubernetes community native applications and tools.
 Persistent Volume Claim (PVC) is an abstract interface in Kubernetes for requesting storage resources, allowing Pods to request storage resources declaratively without caring about the specific implementation of the underlying storage.
 Object Storage Service (OBS) is a highly available, highly reliable, high-performance, secure, and low-cost object storage service provided by Huawei Cloud, which can serve as a persistent storage backend for Kubernetes clusters.

 By using OBS buckets as persistent storage for Kubernetes, you can provide scalable and highly available storage solutions for container applications.
 This approach is particularly suitable for application scenarios that require shared storage, large-capacity storage, or cross-availability zone data replication.
-This best practice will introduce how to use Terraform to automatically deploy a complete solution for managing PVC with OBS, including querying availability zones and instance flavors, as well as creating infrastructure such as VPC, subnet, Elastic IP, CCE cluster, node, OBS bucket, and Kubernetes Secret, Persistent Volume, Persistent Volume Claim, and Deployment.
+Unlike using existing OBS buckets, this best practice automatically creates OBS buckets and Persistent Volumes through PVC, simplifying the deployment process.
+This best practice will introduce how to use Terraform to automatically deploy a complete solution for managing PVC with new OBS, including querying availability zones and instance flavors, as well as creating infrastructure such as VPC, subnet, Elastic IP, CCE cluster, node, and Kubernetes Secret, Persistent Volume Claim, and Deployment.

 ## Related Resources/Data Sources